Anxiety. We all know what it feels like, right? Wrong.

-Still, everyone that cares for you and loves you will support you while you face it, whether its daily, weekly, monthly or only on occasion.
+Still, everyone that cares for you and loves you will support you while you face it, whether it’s daily, weekly, monthly, or only on occasion.

 As much as we need for them to be careful in how they approach us stress-buckets, we also must be mindful of how our anxiety can spread like the plague and quietly and rapidly infect those unsuspecting bystanders.

-If you experience anxiety of any sort, know that you are stronger than it.
+If you experience anxiety of any sort, know that you ARE stronger than it.

 If you experience anxiety consistently or only on occasion, know that you can harness it and repurpose it.

-If you experience anxiety and your partner doesn’t, try not to unleash it on them all of the time.
+And if you experience anxiety and your partner doesn’t, try not to unleash it on them all of the time.

-If you don’t experience anxiety and your partner does, just try to listen and support, not judge or try to solve.
+Or if you don’t experience anxiety and your partner does, just try to listen and support, not judge or try to solve.

 Anxiety is annoying, but then again so are a lot of things.

 Our jobs annoy us, but we keep working cause we have to make money to live.
 Our kids annoy us, but we flippin’ love those expensive and adorable bundles of joy.
-Our spouses often irk us, but what irks us now we once found endearing.
+And yes, our spouses often irk us, but what irks us now we once found endearing.
 Alcohol annoys us because one too many and it gives us hangover.
 Pizza annoys us because, well, it makes us fat.

 Just because something has annoying tendencies doesn’t mean you need it up and gone.

 There are ways to decrease the inhibitory and negative effects of anxiety and reprocess it to encourage a more positive and practical result.